ajorgensen89/project4/README.md

 Issues can be added to todo list, in progress list or done list.
 They can also be added to a Repository(Project 4).<br>
 ![Added to project Todo List](media/readme-images/USConnect.png)<br>

-Labels can be created or used default labels to organise the Issues relating to the Project Board.<br>
+Labels can be created or use default labels to organise the Issues relating to the Project Board.<br>
 ![Labels Use](media/readme-images/USDoneandNotdone.png)<br>
 <br>